mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 But what about more advanced scenarios?
 For example, what about scenarios where a `prod` environment consists of resources across multiple AWS regions, each of which should be applied in isolation?
 Or even across multiple cloud providers, each of which should be applied in isolation?
 Or what about when an environment consists of independent `blue` and `green` stacks in the case of a [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html)?
 Or an independent [canary stack](https://martinfowler.com/bliki/CanaryRelease.html) in the case of an incremental rampup-style deployment?
 How can Terraform actions target subsets of complex infrastructure landscapes, ensuring against scenarios where a problematic Terraform action has broad reach beyond its intended field of impact?

-For these more advanced landscapes, a logical environment (prod, staging, etc.) may consist of _multiple_, independent workspaces, each of which maps to its own, independent state.
-For such scenarios, I've often recommended the adoption of a more advanced, multi-part workspace-naming convention:
+For these more advanced landscapes, a logical environment (`prod`, `staging`, etc.) may consist of _multiple_, independent workspaces, each of which maps to its own, independent state.
+For such scenarios, I've often adopted a more advanced, multi-part workspace-naming convention:

 ```txt
 ${env}-${provider}-${region}-${an optional unique identifier if necessary}